Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 21 Oktober 2024 20.32.31 UTC
+- WIB: Senin, 21 Oktober 2024 21.26.56 UTC
-- WITA: Senin, 21 Oktober 2024 21.32.31 UTC
+- WITA: Senin, 21 Oktober 2024 22.26.56 UTC
-- WIT: Senin, 21 Oktober 2024 22.32.31 UTC
+- WIT: Senin, 21 Oktober 2024 23.26.56 UTC

 Kutipan Inspiratif:
-"Being strong means rejoicing in who you are, complete with imperfections."
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: motivational
+Kategori: inspirational